thanetz/DataHack2019/README.md

 ![Armis](/resources/Armis-LinkedIn-Banner-IMG.png?raw=true "Armis")

 # Devices Gone Rogue Challenge
 Ever wondered what would happen if you just plug in that seemingly innocent USB you found laying around?
 You’re about to find out!
 In this devices-gone-rogue challenge - should you choose to accept it - you will gain access to traffic data of ~ 1M devices, and will be tasked with finding the devices that, well, misbehave.
-This challenge, provided by Armis, is fully unsupervised - so put your anomaly belt on and get to it!
+This challenge, is fully unsupervised - so put your anomaly belt on and get to it!

 # Table of Contents